Tambara-Yamagami Categories over the Reals: The Non-Split Case: Introduction

-We say that a fusion ring is a \emph{Tambara-Yamagami} ring if it has a basis formed by a group of invertible elements and a non-invertible element $m$ that satisfies that its multiplicity in $m^2$ is $0$.
-Below is a summary of our main results regarding categorifications over non-algebraically closed fields of these fusion rings.
+We say that a fusion ring is a \emph{Tambara-Yamagami} ring if it has a basis formed by a group of invertible elements and a single non-invertible element $m$ with the property that the multiplicity of $m$ in $m^2$ is $0$.
+Below is a summary of our main results regarding categorifications of these fusion rings over $\mathbb R$.